DanThomp507/Restaurant-Ratings-Project/README.md

 ## Post-MVP
 I plan on adding the following to my application:

-+ A map that displays the specified restaurant's location alongside the inspection history
++ A line graph that displays the specified restaurant's recent grade history alongside the inspection history
 + A map page that locates all the restaurants in the API and allows the user to access certain information
 + A function that only displays the most recent inspection
 + A button underneath the most recent inspection result that allows the user to access the complete inspection history